 James Bond is the ultimate icon of manhood.
 Who didn’t grow up idolizing 007?
 Bond’s simple, ever-sharp tuxedo is an ideal men’s Halloween costume for those who aren’t into arts and crafts.

-Jason Vorhees from Friday the 13th is a popular — but good — choice for Halloween.
+Jason Vorhees from Friday the 13th is a popular and amazing choice for Halloween.
 If you don’t know a janitor whose closet you can raid, you can find similar bodysuits like this one on Amazon.

-Karate Kid may have come out many moons ago, but it continues to be a favorite fim for many of us.
-Fulfill your childhood dreams of being a karate master by dressing up as Cobra Kai this Halloween season — it will help with your costume’s authenticity if you learn a few poses as well.
+Karate Kid may have come out many moons ago, but it continues to be a favorite film for many of us.
+Fulfill your childhood dreams of being a karate master by dressing up as Cobra Kai this Halloween season.
+It will help with your costume’s authenticity if you learn a few poses as well.

 Stranger Things quickly earned a rabid cult following.
 One of the show’s underrated heroes is police chief Jim Hopper.
 Display your fandom by imitating Hopper’s beige uniform and flat-brimmed hat.

 Every actor who portrays the Joker pushes the limits further.
 The Batman villain has become the face of anarchy.
-Terrify everyone with menacing face paint and that famous purple suit.
+Terrify everyone with a menacing mask and that famous purple suit.

 A medieval knight ensemble shows all the damsels what you’re made of.
 Whether you’re a noble Ivanhoe or more of the Monty Python type, the getup will surely stand out.